 What have been the main benefits of implementing these green initiatives?

-We believe that green initiatives not only benefit the environment, but are also in the long run, critical for our guests and Team Members engagement.
+We believe that green initiatives not only benefit the environment but are also in the long run, critical for our guests and Team Members engagement.
 Furthermore, sustainability benefits our company by driving efficiency and productivity in our operations – “green business is good business”.
 The data we track and collect while implementing these initiatives also helps the company to identify gaps and opportunities, and it’s a great way of connecting with our Team Members.
 Implementing green initiatives also differentiates us from our competitors in the local hospitality industry and enables us to be a role model to positively influence other organisations and partners we work with.

-As an integrated resort operating on such a large scale – with business that spans across hotel, entertainment, MICE, retail, F&B and more – we have the ability to drive economies of scale when it comes to sourcing of goods and services.
+As an integrated resort operating on such a large scale – with a business that spans across the hotel, entertainment, MICE, retail, F&B and more – we have the ability to drive economies of scale when it comes to the sourcing of goods and services.
 As we adhere to our responsible procurement standards, we have the ability to motivate our suppliers to rethink their business models and adopt sustainable practices.

 A good example is that of printing – our brochures and collaterals have to be printed on environmentally friendly materials, using soy-based inks.
 While this is available in the market, it is an expensive service and vendors may shy away from providing this option to customers.
 Now, our regular vendor has obtained the Forest Stewardship Council certification and provides environmentally friendly materials and processes to not just Marina Bay Sands, but also to other customers as well.